andydeangelis/CombineSQLReportTools/README.md

 #				- Service pack major and minor versions
 #				- Cluster membership (if clustered)
 #
+#		Get-AGSQLConfig
+#
+#			Returns the configuration of the Availability groups for a list of SQL instances.
+#
 #		Get-SQLConfig
 #
 #			Returns the running configuration of a SQL instance.
 Requires dbatools module.